acandelariaa/Artificial-Intelligence-1/assets/module1/Auto_Statistical_Learning.md

 # Auto-Statistical Learning
 Due to the potential of AI use in data proccesing, in this module we're going to explore the basic concepts of statistical analysis using python programming.
-For this particular case, we will be using a dataset of obesity data which contains variables such as, water consume, height, weight, age, and others.
+For this particular case, we will be using a dataset of obesity which contains variables such as, water consume, height, weight, age, and others.

 Dataset
 [Obesity Dataset](/assets/module1/resources/A1_1_Obesidad.csv)